‘Brazilian Megan Fox’ Claudia Alende Puts On A Busty Show In Tiny Crop Top

 Claudia Alende, who is commonly referred to as the “Brazilian Megan Fox” due to her striking resemblance to the gorgeous actress, is continuing to celebrate her birthday and showed off her enviable curves while sporting a tiny crop top in the process.

 On Saturday, Claudia stunned her 9.7 million social media followers with a photo of herself having a blast at Disneyland in honor of her birthday week.
-The model donned a pair of red and black plaid pants that hugged her hip and showcased her tiny waist.
-She added the black glittery crop top to spotlight her flat tummy, rock-hard abs, toned arms, and ample cleavage.
+The model donned a pair of red and black plaid pants that hugged her hips and showcased her tiny waist.
+She added a black glittery crop top to spotlight her flat tummy, rock-hard abs, toned arms, and ample cleavage.

 Claudia seemed to be having a great time as she got playful for the camera, posing with a pair of Minnie Mouse ears on her head and a special birthday button pinned to her chest.
 She also stuck out her tongue as she smiled for snap.